garrettpyke/garrettpyke/README.md

 - 👋 Hi, I’m @garrettpyke
 - 👀 I’m interested in re-learning programming, computer theory, hardware engineering...and about life, the universe and everything.
 - 🌱 I’m currently learning JavaScript, node.js, Python, C++.
 - 💞️ I’m looking to collaborate on something cool once I feel like my skills are back up to snuff.
-I haven't written any code in over 15 years!
 - 📫 How to reach me - garrettpyke@msn.com

 <!---